SegersIan/knowledge-base/it-strategy/platform-strategy/index.md

     * ![img](assets/chapter5_6.jpg),

 ### Chapter 6: Mapping Platforms

+(Visual) maps are great to depict strategies and reveal their shortcomings.

+* Maps As Visual Models
+* Which Map Is Best?
+* Maps and Movement
+* 2x2 Maps
+* Wardley Mapping
+* Platform Evolution

 ### Chapter 7: A Simple Framework For Writing IT Strategy
 ### Chapter 8: Case Stud - SIMBAS